-High Island High School joined the THSCMP during the 2015-2016 academic year.
-Ms. Caudle works with High Island High School science teacher Maria Skewis.
-Science students collected data from three Bolivar Peninsula sites on November 16, 2021; February 1, 2022; and April 7, 2022.
+Science students at High Island collected data from three Bolivar Peninsula sites on October 18, 2022; February 22, 2023; and May 16, 2023.
 Two of the monitoring sites are adjacent to Rollover Pass-BOL02 to the west of the pass and BOL03 to the east (Fig. 5).
 A third site (HIB01), seaward of High Island, is located just past the eastern end of Highway 87 (Fig. 5).
 The original HIB01 datum point was lost due to erosion.
 A new datum point was established 38 meters landward from the original point.
-Students began collecting shoreline positions across the mouth of the now closed Rollover Pass.
+Students also collect shoreline positions across the mouth of the now closed Rollover Pass.